 Nikon’s full-frame camera lineup is impressive, but perhaps even more so is the extensive collection of FX-format (full frame) lenses.
 Below are 10 of the best FX lens models from wide angle and portrait to telephoto.
-We’ve included both prime and zoom lenses, and instead of picking only the most expensive pro-grade options, we’ve taken value into consideration as well.
-That means you’ll find some nice budget options on this list like the wide-angle 16-35mm f/4 and telephoto 70-300mm f/4.5-5.6 that make full-frame photography much more accessible.
+We’ve included both zoom and prime lenses, and instead of picking only the most expensive pro-level options, we’ve taken value into consideration as well.
+That means you’ll find some nice budget lenses on this list like the wide angle 16-35mm f/4 and telephoto 70-300mm f/4.5-5.6 that make full-frame photography much more accessible.
 For more background information, see our lens buying advice below the picks.

 Category: Wide angle